Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 For the title of the pull request, the title should be prefixed by the JIRA ticket name.
 Therefore, the title will look something like **[ALLUXIO-1234] Awesome Feature**.

-Add a GitHub label for whichever Alluxio component you think your change best falls under.
+Add a GitHub label for whichever Alluxio component your pull request fits into.
+Components correspond with root-level directories in the Alluxio repository.

 In the first line of the description box, please add a link back to the JIRA ticket.
 The link will look something like: `https://alluxio.atlassian.net/browse/ALLUXIO-####`